Farama-Foundation/PettingZoo/docs/dev_docs.md

 ### Render test

-The render test checks that rendering 1) does not crash and 2) gives output of the correct type given a mode.
+The render test checks that rendering 1) does not crash and 2) produces output of the correct type when given a mode.
 The render test supports testing `'human'`, `'ansi'`, and `'rgb_array'` modes.

 ```
 from pettingzoo.test import render_test